 State imposes new water testing rules in wake of algae blooms

-SALEM — New state rules will require some public water systems to regularly test for cyanobacteria that can cause harmful algae blooms.
+New state rules will require some public water systems — including the municipal system in Lake Oswego — to regularly test for cyanobacteria that can cause harmful algae blooms.

 About 150 to 200 water systems in the state may be affected by the new rules, according to the Oregon Health Authority.

-The new state rules — which took effect Sunday, July 1 — will require certain systems to test raw water every two weeks, starting July 15, until Oct.
+The new state rules — which took effect on July 1 — require certain systems to test raw water every two weeks, starting July 15 and continuing until Oct.
 31.